bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 Admin::User
 ```

-If `User` is missing, in either case all Rails knows is that a constant called
+If `User` is missing, in either case all Quails knows is that a constant called
 "User" was missing in a module called "Admin".

 If there is a top-level `User` Ruby would resolve it in the former example, but
 wouldn't in the latter.
-In general, Rails does not emulate the Ruby constant
+In general, Quails does not emulate the Ruby constant
 resolution algorithms, but in this case it tries using the following heuristic:

 > If none of the parent namespaces of the class or module has the missing
-> constant then Rails assumes the reference is relative.
+> constant then Quails assumes the reference is relative.
 Otherwise qualified.

 For example, if this code triggers autoloading